digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/explicit-contract-disclosure.rst

 Explicit Contract Disclosure (Beta)
 ###########################################

-In Daml, you must specify upfront who can view data using `observer` annotations on contracts.
+In Daml, you must specify up front who can view data using `observer` annotations on contracts.
 To change who can see the data, you would typically need to rewrite the contract (e.g. an asset) with a new annotation.

-Explicit contract disclosure (available in Canton 2.8.0 as a `Beta feature <https://docs.daml.com/support/status-definitions.html#early-access-features>`_) is introduced to allow seamless contract read rights delegation to non-stakeholder using off-ledger data distribution.
+Explicit contract disclosure (available in Canton 2.8.0 as a `Beta feature <https://docs.daml.com/support/status-definitions.html#early-access-features>`_) allows you to delegate contract read rights to non-stakeholders using off-ledger data distribution.
 This supports efficient, scalable data sharing on the ledger.

-.. note::  Explicit disclosure is enabled by default.
+.. note::  Explicit disclosure is activated by default.
-    It can be disabled by configuring ``participants.participant.ledger-api.enable-explicit-disclosure = false``.
+    To deactivate it, configure ``participants.participant.ledger-api.enable-explicit-disclosure = false``.

 Here are some use cases that illustrate how you might benefit from explicit contract disclosure: